mversic/rs-odbc/README.md

 ## Description

-Main design goal driving the development of this crate is that the exposed API should look as close as possible to the original API while providing type safety wherever possible.
+Main design goal of this crate is that the **exposed API should look as close as possible to the original ODBC API** while providing type safety wherever possible.
 This crate prevents most of the safety issues inherent to C code and moves most of the application errors to compile time.
-ODBC state transitions are modeled as a Rust type system FSM which turns many of the invalid handle errors into compile errors.
+ODBC state transitions FSM is implemented inside Rust's type system so that many of the invalid handle errors are prevented as compile errors.

 ## Why this crate

 ### 1. Known API
-If you have already worked with the ODBC API you will feel at home using this crate, **you don't have to learn another API**.
+If you have already worked with the ODBC API you will feel at home using this crate, i.e. **you don't have to learn yet another API**.
 With this crate you are getting a well known, highly used and standardized API.
-The level of abstraction over the original ODBC API is minimal and **you can basically use the original ODBC documentation**.
-Translating existing ODBC examples from C to Rust is very straight forward with minimal differences
+The level of abstraction over the original ODBC API is minimal so that **you can use the original ODBC documentation**.
+Translating existing ODBC applications or examples from C to Rust is very straightforward.

 ### 2. Safe API
 For most applications **you will never have to resort to using raw pointers**.
-Other crates that expose custom APIs will usually force you to fall back to the raw API when you are required to use ODBC features that are not expressible through the API they provide.
+Crates which expose custom high-level API wrappers around ODBC will most likely force you to fall back to using the raw API when you are required to use ODBC features that are not expressible through the API they provide.
 This will introduce unnecessary safety risks for your application unless those crates are built on top of this crate.

 ### 3. Complete API
-**This crate is designed to be fully ODBC compliant** which means there should be no low level ODBC feature that can't be expressed through this crate.
+**This crate is designed to be fully ODBC compliant** so there should be no low-level ODBC feature that cannot be expressed through this crate.
 However, it is possible that a particular feature may not have been implemented yet.
 If you notice that a feature is missing, you are encouraged to open an issue requiring the feature.

 # Installation